Did you know that there are names of 2 Croatian's scientists on the map of the Moon - Ruđer Josip Bošković and Andrija Mohorovčić?

 Source: Croatian Tourist Board

-In recorded history the area today known as Croatia was in early times inhabited by tribes of the Liburnians and the Illyrians.
+In recorded history, the area today known as Croatia was in early times inhabited by tribes of the Liburnians and the Illyrians.
 Since the 4th century BC it was also colonized by the Celts in the north, and along the coast by the Greeks, and later by the Romans.
 The Greeks founded the first towns and the Romans developed them further.
 There are still many Roman monuments left, such as the Arena (coliseum) in Pula.
 The Western Roman Empire established the provinces of Pannonia and Dalmatia, that after its downfall passed to the Huns, the Ostrogoths and then to the Byzantine Empire.

 Soon thereafter, the Croats settled the east coast of the Adriatic Sea.
-During the 9th century they received Christianity.
+During the 9th century, they received Christianity.
 Croatian duke Branimir was recognized as the Duke of Croatia by Pope John VIII.
 Later, Croatia became a kingdom and it peaked during the rule of Petar Krešimir IV (1058-1074) and king Zvonimir (1075-1089).
 Due to dynastic battles after Zvonimir's death, Croatia entered a personal union with the Kingdom of Hungary in 1102.
-Afterwards, since the Ottoman Empire was advancing on parts of the Hungarian-Croatian kingdom, they decided to seek protection and entered a personal union with the Austrian Habsburg Monarchy in 1527.
-In the 16th and 17th century, a great part of Croatia fell under the Ottoman Empire whose influence ebbed in the following centuries.
+Afterward, since the Ottoman Empire was advancing on parts of the Hungarian-Croatian Kingdom, they decided to seek protection and entered a personal union with the Austrian Habsburg Monarchy in 1527.
+In the 16th and 17th centuries, a great part of Croatia fell under the Ottoman Empire whose influence ebbed in the following centuries.
 In the meantime, Dalmatia on the eastern Adriatic coast belonged to the Republic of Venice from 1409 to 1797, when it became a part of the Habsburg Monarchy.
 There was a part of Croatia, however, that remained independent until Napoleon's army abolished it in 1808 – the Republic of Dubrovnik.
 It was famous for trade and a big naval trade fleet that sailed the Mediterranean Sea and even the Atlantic Ocean.

 After the collapse of the Habsburg Austro-Hungarian Empire in 1918, Croatia entered the Kingdom of Serbs, Croats and Slovenes later renamed the Kingdom of Yugoslavia, which fell apart in 1941.
 After World War II, Croatia became a federal republic of the Socialist Federal Republic of Yugoslavia.
 Following the changes after the fall of communism, Croatia proclaimed independence from Yugoslavia in 1991 after holding its first democratic election.
 It was recognized as an independent state in 1992.
 After the Homeland War, Croatia returned to its internationally recognized borders in 1997.
-Achieving social and democratic stability, Croatia became a member of NATO in 2009 and a member of European Union in 2013.
+Achieving social and democratic stability, Croatia became a member of NATO in 2009 and a member of the European Union in 2013.

 Most major Catholic holidays are also public holidays in Croatia, owing to a largely Roman Catholic population.
 However, citizens of Croatia who celebrate different religious holidays have the right not to work on those dates.
 This includes Christians who celebrate Christmas on January 7 according to the Julian calendar, Muslims on the days of Ramadan Bayram and Kurban Bayram, and Jews on the days of Rosh Hashanah and Yom Kippur.

-Croatia is a parliamentary democracy and is organised as a unitary republic.
+Croatia is a parliamentary democracy and is organized as a unitary republic.
 The social state, freedom, equality, equal rights and the rule of law are among the highest values of the constitutional order.
 The political system is based on the principle of the division of power into three branches: the legislative, the executive and the judiciary.

 In the Croatian parliament (in Croatian, Sabor), which has a single house and has inherited many centuries of parliamentary tradition, its members are elected for four years.
 The President of the Republic, who is elected by general, direct election for a period of five years, represents the country abroad, cooperates with the Government in shaping and implementing foreign policy and commands the armed forces.
 The Government proposes laws and the State Budget, leads foreign and internal policy, and directs and monitors the work of the state administration.
 Croatia is divided administratively into 20 counties and the City of Zagreb.
 Alongside the judiciary, the institute of the Ombudsperson promotes and protects the legal rights of citizens.
 There are also Ombudspersons for Children, Gender Equality, and Persons with Disabilities.